History of the Denholm Group

 A number of joint owning companies were formed with Connels, Lithgows and Clarksons and in each of these ventures Denholm's role was to technically manage the ships.
 Before long they were approached to manage ships that were owned by third parties and a ship management business was born.
 Under the guidance of William Denholm's sons Ian and Robert the ship management business grew to be a world leader in the field and at one point had over one per cent of the world tonnage under management.

 Foreseeing the slump in shipping markets following the oil shocks of the 1970s, the Denholms decided to diversify their interests away from the ownership and operation of ships.
 Firstly they developed the original ship agency business through a series of acquisiitons into what is the Logistics business today.
 Then they bought the Seafoods business of Christian Salvesen and developed this into today's Seafoods Division.
-Finally through a series of acquisitions they developed the current Oilfield Services business.
+Finally through a series of acquisitions they developed the current Industrial Services and Oilfield Services businesses.
 This diversification was led by Ian Denholm's son John and he still heads up the business today.

 The Ships Agency continued to develop and expand as Denholm Shipping Services.
 In 2003 this was added to, with the acquistion of the Bahr Behrend Group of companies to form the basis of what was to become the Logistics Division.

 Today, the Seafoods Division maintains a strong presence in the fishing industry of Scotland.
 With a pelagic processing operation in Peterhead and Fishselling and Vessel Support operations around the coast of Scotland and Northern Ireland, Seafoods remains a significant part of Denholm's business.